Kaspanitz/bcdrdemo/README.md

 [![](https://learn.microsoft.com/en-us/azure/reliability/media/shared-responsibility-model.png)](https://learn.microsoft.com/en-us/azure/reliability/media/shared-responsibility-model.png)

-*Many of the offerings Azure provides require customers to set up disaster recovery in multiple regions and are not the responsibility of Microsoft.*
+*Many of the offerings Azure provides require customers to architect for availability, and set up disaster recovery in multiple regions and are not the responsibility of Microsoft.*

+*The many availability and disaster recovery options provide customers with the flexibility to choose an implementation that aligns to their application criticality requirements and budget considerations.*

 [Shared responsibility](https://learn.microsoft.com/en-us/azure/reliability/overview#shared-responsibility)

 ## Agenda